 The Earl of Abergavenny

-It was the start of the Abergavenny’s fifth voyage since she was launched in 1797 at Pitchers Yard on the Thames.
+It was the start of the Earl of Abergavenny’s fifth voyage since she was launched in 1797 at Pitchers Yard on the Thames.
 The whole Wordsworth family had invested a huge sum of money in a very diverse cargo, hoping that the proceeds would enable William to concentrate solely on his poetry.
 The voyage was ‘jinxed’ as soon as the ship left her homeport of Northfleet, Kent.
 There were arguments over wages, one crew member was recalled by his wife because of her premonitions of an impending disaster, and a collision occurred in which some upper deck rails and the figurehead were damaged.
 Finally, after making her way via the Needles in the Solent, the Abergavenny joined a convoy in the Portland Roads under the protection of the frigate HMS Weymouth.
 After several days of poor weather in which the convoy became dispersed, a Portlander was hired on the strength of his local knowledge as a pilot to guide the ship safely out of the channel and on her way to Bengal and China.
 Within two hours of his arrival, at 5.00 PM, in daylight and in sight of Portland, he put the ship on the Shambles Reef, the most feared navigational hazard in the area.
 The ship struck three times and finally stuck fast.
 Two chain pumps and several hull planks were badly damaged causing a massive leak.
 John Wordsworth, who was said to have a mistrust of pilots, was heard to exclaim “oh pilot, pilot, you have ruined me”.
 The ship eventually drifted clear of the reef and headed for Weymouth Harbour.
 Signal guns were fired on several occasions but for several hours nobody came to the rescue.
 Troops, who were returning to duty in India, manned the pumps until they dropped from exhaustion.

 A report of the day stated “Not one boat was readied and slung out since it was felt that this would distract the men working the pumps”.
 Another report states “Many seeing the end was nigh attempted to loot the large stocks of liquor but were turned back by armed officers with primed muskets who, in reply to their entreaties for strong drink, said they should ‘die like men”.
 The leak soon overwhelmed the pumps and at 11.00 pm the ship gave a great lurch and sank.
 Scores of people below deck drowned immediately; the lucky ones were able to cling to the spars and shrouds that fortunately remained out of the water when the heavily laden ship sank on an even keel.
 The last quote attributed to Commander Wordsworth by a survivor was “it cannot be helped, God’s will be done”.
 It seemed to be the general impression of many of the survivors that he made no effort to save himself and went down with his ship.